imcjohn/TinyBasic/README.md

 # Tiny Basic Interpreter, in C++

+### Overview
-### Interpreter for the Tiny Basic language, written by myself as a fun exercise in C++
+* Interpreter for the Tiny Basic language, written by myself as a fun exercise in C++
-### Should compile with gcc or msvc without any difficulties, I use CMake to compile it, but it is a very simple makefile
+* Should compile with gcc or msvc without any difficulties, I use CMake to compile it, but it is a very simple makefile
-### This used to be a part of my coding profile, but since I plan on developing it more, it seemed logical to give it it's own folder!
+* This used to be a part of my coding profile, but since I plan on developing it more, it seemed logical to give it it's own folder!

 ### Descriptions by file
 * Expression.cpp/h - Handles evaluation of expression (numerical variables).
 Fun exercise in recursion